 Here is how Node.js deals with that.

-In the annual Node.js survey 2018, LTS support was picked as one of the most important features by 70% of developers.
-This is one of the reasons why Node.js is still popular among corporate organizations.
+LTS support is one of the reasons why Node.js is still popular among corporate organizations.

 In 2018, the Node.js Foundation was merged with the JS Foundation; it’s now called the OpenJS Foundation.
 Their mission has become broader but is still oriented around the promotion of JavaScript and its ecosystem by hosting different projects and funding activities.